 Agatston scoring has commonly been used in the past for predicting patient outcomes.
-However, a limitation of Agatston scoring is that it's only defined at 120 kVp, and a threshold of 130 HU is commonly used for calcium detection.
-However, the calcium attenuation coefficient is energy dependent, which makes scoring challenging when images are acquired at lower kVps, to reduce patient radiation dose.
-Recent reports have introduced correction factors for calcium measurements at lower kVps (Nakazato et al., 2009; van Praagh et al., 2022).
+However, a limitation of Agatston scoring is that it's only defined at 120 kV, and a threshold of 130 HU is commonly used for calcium detection.
+However, the calcium attenuation coefficient is energy dependent, which makes scoring challenging when images are acquired at lower kVs, to reduce patient radiation dose.
+Recent reports have introduced correction factors for calcium measurements at lower kVs (Nakazato et al., 2009; van Praagh et al., 2022).
 Another limitation of a thresholding approach for calcium measurement is that it is affected by partial volume effect and motion.
 This paper introduces two new methods for calcium mass quantification based on integrated intensity (HU) and volume fraction that address the above limitations.

 Previous studies have shown that up to 5% of patients with suspected zero CAC (CAC=0) within a ten-year follow up period will experience MACE, despite no detectible calcium by Agatston scoring (Budoff et al., 2018).
 One question arises whether these patients had undetectable calcium by traditional Agatston scoring or simply no calcium.
 Integrated calcium mass, volume fraction calcium mass, and spatially weighted calcium scoring attempt to address this concern by removing the intensity thresholding requirements of standard Agatston scoring.
 This study shows that integrated calcium mass and volume fraction calcium mass are more sensitive to low-density calcifications than spatially weighted calcium scoring and Agatston scoring.
 The results showed that the percentage of false-negative (CAC=0) scores on the stationary simulated phantom were 11.111, 11.111, 42.593, and 38.889 for integrated calcium mass, volume fraction calcium mass, spatially weighted calcium scoring, and Agatston scoring, respectively (Figure 6).
 Compared to the existing techniques, the substantial reduction in false-negative (CAC=0) masses for the integrated calcium mass and volume fraction calcium mass techniques will help address the current limitation for patients with false-negative (CAC=0) scores.